 By Jim Wolf

-WASHINGTON, Oct 28 (Reuters) - At least two U.S. government civilian satellites were interfered with four or more times in 2007 and 2008 via a ground station in Norway, and China’s military is a prime suspect, a draft of a report to Congress said.
+WASHINGTON, Oct 28 (Reuters) - At least two U.S. environment-monitoring satellites were interfered with four or more times in 2007 and 2008 via a ground station in Norway, and China’s military is a prime suspect, a draft report to Congress said.

 Pinpointing responsibility for a cyberattack can be extremely difficult.
 Hackers typically mask their tracks by routing intrusions through computers on multiple continents and may make an attack appear to come from a third country.

-The commission’s account is based largely on a May 12 U.S. Air Force briefing for the commission, which was set up by Congress in 2000 to report on the national security implications of U.S.-China trade.
+The commission said its account was based largely on a May 12 U.S. Air Force briefing for the 12-member commission, which was set up by Congress in 2000 to report on U.S.-China trade’s national security implications.
 Its final 2011 report is due to be sent to lawmakers on Nov.
 16.

-But Kongsberg Satellite Services, the Norwegian company that owns and operates the ground station said to have been penetrated by hackers, said it had no indication of the reported interference.
+But the company that owns the ground station said it saw no sign of the penetration reported by the commission.

-“Our systems indicated nothing and neither did NASA‘s,” Kongsberg Satellite Services President Rolf Skatteboe told Reuters in Oslo.
+“Our systems indicated nothing,” Kongsberg Satellite Services President Rolf Skatteboe told Reuters in Oslo.
 “We don’t understand where this is coming from.”
-NASA did not immediately return a phone call seeking comment.

-The bipartisan commission typically goes much further in publicly outlining perceived cyber threats to national security from Beijing than have U.S. administrations, which must deal with other issues on which China’s cooperation is critical.
+The bipartisan commission typically goes much further in publicly outlining perceived security threats from Beijing than have U.S. administrations, which must deal with other issues on which China’s cooperation is critical.
 These include North Korea’s nuclear program, regional security and matters before the U.N.
 Security Council.